OffchainLabs/nitro/docs/migration/dapp_migration.md

     - The submission cost is now enforced in the L1 inbox and checked against the L1 transaction's `msg.value`; contracts shouldn't rely on funds pooled in the L2 destination to cover this cost.
     - For the redemption of retryable tickets, the calculation of the L2 transaction ID changed and differs between different redeem attempts (i.e. after failed attempts).
 See [arbitrum-sdk](https://github.com/offchainlabs/arbitrum-sdk/tree/c-nitro-stable) for a reference implementation on the new client-side flow.
     - A retryable ticket now isn't redeemed in the same transaction as when the `redeem` function was called.
 The user's transaction causes the retryable to be scheduled to be executed after the current transaction is complete.
 More information on this available in [here](../arbos/ArbOS.md#redeeming-a-retryable).
-    - Auto-redeem will not be created if the user does not have enough balance to pay for `gasFeeCap * gasLimit` (meaning you can no longer set a max gas fee cap)
+    - Auto-redeem will not be created if the user does not have enough balance to pay for `gasFeeCap * gasLimit` (meaning you can no longer set a max gas fee cap).
-    - Deposited gas will be refunded to `excessFeeRefundAddress` if it cannot create an auto-redeem
+    - Deposited gas will be refunded to `excessFeeRefundAddress` if it cannot create an auto-redeem.
+    - The user will be refunded the submission cost of their retryable if it is auto-redeemed.

 #### Protocol Contracts